fastify/csrf-protection/README.md

 | `sessionPlugin` |  The session plugin that you are using (if applicable).     |
 | `csrfOpts` |  The csrf options.
 See  [csrf](https://github.com/pillarjs/csrf).     |

+## Securing the secret

+The `secret` shown in above code is strictly just a sample.
+In all cases, you'd need to make sure that the `secret` is:
+- **Never** hard-coded in the code or `.env` files or anywhere in the repository
+- Stored in some external services like KMS, Vault or something similar
+- Read at run-time and supplied in this option
+- Long enough
+- Truly random sequence of characters

 ## License